bZxNetwork/bzx.network_website/collections/_posts/2020-08-12-staking-bzrx.markdown

 ## Earning BZRX

 The BZRX token has been released in the midst of a “Liquidity Mining” and “Yield Farming” craze.
 The concept allows crypto holders to earn rewards by passively parking their tokens in different protocols.
 The bZx protocol is taking a slightly different approach by directing rewards toward active users.
 Borrowers who pay fees to the bZx protocol will get 50% of their fees returned to them in the form of BZRX tokens.
-A full 20% of the total BZRX token supply will be allocated to these active protocol users with earlier users receiving higher rewards.
-The goal is to create a virtuous cycle where users get rewarded for adding value to the protocol and taking risks.
+Additionally, during the first month, 0.5% of the BZRX token supply will be disbursed each week to users based on the quantity of fees generated during that week, with further disbursements determined by governance.
+This is intended to bootstrap activity on the protocol by compensating early adopters for the risks they bear.

 **This means that anyone who executes a trade, opens a loan, or keeps a loan open, will begin to accrue ownership of the protocol.**